star-ailab/ac-car/README.md

 Note: Some absolute paths of files may need to be changed to your local file system.

+## Modified Transformers and GPT
+We modified the Transformers code to incorporate the RL-Augmented Top-k Sampling.
+To install the modified version, please download and navigate to our transformers folder and install it as follows:

+cd transformers
+pip install -e .

+A pre-trained GPT on benign executables resides under "/model_hex."

 ## Data

 The data was obtained from VirusTotal and cannot be shared in a public repository.
 However, AC-CAR operates on any Windows malware files.
 To give your malware data as seeds to generate adversarial variants and enhance defense, simply copy your malware files into the below location: